Antique Singer Sewing Machine Value Guide (Rare Models to Identify)

 Vintage Singer Sewing Machine with a Wooden Table

 The first step to appraise an old Singer sewing machine is to observe its condition.
-A machine will be valuable (low or high) only if it is in a working order with all its working parts in place.
+A machine will be valuable (low or high) only if it is in a working order and all its working parts are in place.

 For example, the bobbin should rotate, the sewing needle must run up and down, the machine (electric) should start with power, and so on.